lker3k/Verilost/Ed submission/README.md

 The Final folder does not contain test benches, it is the code that was running on hardware.
 This is because some changes we made after and was only run on hardware, without going back and testbenching

+# Testing

+Individual modules are within the Modules folder, they can be run with the module_script.sh file, eg the rng module can be tested with rng_script.sh

+To simulate the integrated modules, use the integration_script.sh in the Integration folder.

+The Final folder does not contain test benches, it is the code that was running on hardware.
+This is because some changes we made after and was only run on hardware, without going back and testbenching

 # Testbenches for Verilog Modules

 This README provides an overview of multiple Verilog testbenches used to simulate and verify the functionality of various digital modules.
 Each testbench is designed to validate a specific module under different scenarios to ensure correct behavior and performance.